-MONITORING INDICATOR LIKELY INFORMATION SOURCES NOTES Α Landscape and visual Visual inspection.
-Advice of Potential for additional amenity of the Trinity BA Landscape Officer. advice from the Trinity Broads protected?
-Broads Partnership. В Any discernable harm to SSSI Condition Assessment.
-Potential for additional the SSSI & SAC?
-Advice of BA Senior Ecologist. advice from NE С Any new development Visual inspection.
-Planning concentrated with and photographic records. existing site?
-D Role as public water Advice of Essex and Suffolk Potential for additional supply sustained?
-Water Co. advice from the Trinity Broads Partnership.
+MONITORING INDICATOR LIKELY INFORMATION SOURCES NOTES Α Landscape and visual amenity of the Trinity Broads protected?
+Visual inspection.
+Advice of BA Landscape Officer.
+Potential for additional advice from the Trinity Broads Partnership. В Any discernible harm to the SSSI & SAC?
+SSSI Condition Assessment.
+Advice of BA Senior Ecologist.
+Potential for additional advice from NE С Any new development concentrated with existing site?
+Visual inspection.
+Planning and photographic records.
+D Role as public water supply sustained?
+Advice of Essex and Suffolk Water Co.
+Potential for additional advice from the Trinity Broads Partnership.